dataronio/CarND-Behavioral_Cloning-P3/writeup_report.md

 #### Solution Design Approach ####

 My overall strategy was to utilize Convolutional Neural Network layers to process the input image.
-This a natural step as CNN's have been state of the art at image classification since AlexNet in 2012.
+This is a natural step as CNN's have been state of the art at image classification since AlexNet in 2012.
 Our problem is one of regression (predicting the best continuous steering angle) rather than classification.
-After flattening the resulting feature maps, the flattened vector is fed into a dense layer to a single identity output neuron and trained with Mean Squared Error.
-This will create a regression network rather than classification (discrete number of classes) which would typically use softmax as an output layer.
+After flattening the resulting feature maps the flattened vector is fed into a dense layer to a single identity output neuron and trained with the Adam optimizer using the Mean Squared Error criterion.
+This will create a regression network rather than a classification (discrete number of classes) network which would typically use softmax as an output layer.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 20% of the training data was used for validation.
 To make it easier to train and capture the best validation error model, I used a callback to automatically save the model.h5 (weights) file when